Symitar job file commands

 SMA_DEFAULTS

-If any other commands or comments are found in this file they will be ignored.
+If any other commands or comments are found in this file, they are ignored.

-This file will be read and executed for all job files to be run.
-Make sure that reasonable/wanted values are set for error processing.
-To override these defaults for a single job, you will need to place the desired error processing commands at the start of the job file.
+This file is read and run for all job files.
+Make sure that reasonable values are set for error processing.
+To override these defaults for a single job, place the desired error processing commands at the start of that job file.

 CREATE_OPCON_REPORTS_LINKS

-CREATE_OPCON_REPORTS_LINKS can be set in the SMA_DEFAULTS file (or set in any batch file - like the other RSJ directives to selectively turn on and off link creation).
-The default value is "true."
+CREATE_OPCON_REPORTS_LINKS can be set in the SMA_DEFAULTS file or in any batch file.
+The default value is true.

 ;CREATE_OPCON_REPORT_LINKS true | false